egecakiroglu/Real_Time_Video_Streaming/README.md

 # RTSP Streaming System

-This project enables real-time video streaming using the RTSP protocol.
+This project aims to implement a real-time video streaming application using the RTSP protocol, Gstreamer, Flask and RestApi.
 It includes a web server and a client application, allowing for video streams to be shared and controlled over a network.

 ## Features